Codeine Addiction Treatment

 Codeine Addiction

 Even when taken as prescribed, codeine’s effects on the body can still develop into an addiction if not properly monitored.
-According to Columbia Health, the longer a person takes codeine the more the body adapts to prescribed dosage amounts.
+The longer a person takes codeine, the more the body adapts to prescribed dosage amounts.
 Codeine’s strong resemblance to the body’s natural pain-killing chemicals makes it easy for the body to develop a tolerance to the drug.
-This means, the body gradually requires larger and larger doses of codeine in order to achieve the same desired results, whether for pain-management or for getting “high.”
+This means the body gradually requires larger and larger doses of codeine to achieve the same desired results, whether for pain management or for getting “high.”

 Get Help Now